Hydrodynamics of dipole-conserving fluids: Introduction

 Supercooled liquids are not the only physical systems with glassy characteristics where kinematically constrained models appear.
 Such models emerge in many-body ensembles of elastic defects \cite{duality,Gromov2020,Radzihovsky_2020,surowka2021,Caddeo:2022ibe}, vortices in superfluids \cite{doshi_vortices_2021,Nguyen_2020}, or dimer-plaquette models \cite{You_Fractonic_2022,PhysRevB.103.094303}.
 Several quantum systems, such as lattice models \cite{Chamon_Quantum_2005,Haah_Local_2011,Bravyi_2011,PhysRevB.97.165106,Myerson_Construction_2022}, spin liquids \cite{xu_gapless_2006,Pretko_2017,Pretkoo_2017,Yan_2020,Benton_2021}, quantum bosonic matter \cite{Sandvik_striped_2002,Rousseau_Phase_2004,Giergiel_BH_2021,Lake_Dipolar_2022,Lake:2022hel,Zechmann:2022esq}, and tilted optical lattices in external magnetic fields \cite{Guardado_Sanchez_2020,scherg_observing_2021} have also been shown to exhibit mobility restrictions.
 In addition, kinematic constraints play an important role in the novel fractonic phases of matter that are yet to be realized \cite{Vijay_2015}.
 A detailed understanding of the low-energy dynamics is therefore crucial for future experimental proposals and transport measurements.

 Systems with mobility restrictions inspired a vast amount of work in theoretical physics, e.g. see \cite{Grosvenor:2021hkn,Gromov:2022cxa} and references therein.
 Recent developments revealed that theories conserving multipole moments of conserved charges go beyond conventional field theories \cite{gromov_towards_2019,Seiberg:2020bhn,Gorantla:2021svj,Gorantla__low_2021}, requiring a different approach for integrating high-energy modes \cite{Lake_Renormalization_2022,Grosvenor:2022ohr}, and leading to new geometric structures that appear when coupled to background geometries \cite{francisco,Bidussi_2022,Jain_2022}.
 Consequently, transport properties of kinematically constrained many-body systems are fundamentally different from theories without mobility restrictions.
 This is manifested in the thermalization properties of systems with emergent dipole-conservation that exhibit a characteristic subdiffusive behavior \cite{Feldmeier_anomalous_2020,Morningstar_kinetically_2020,Iaconis_Multipole_2021,Moudgalya_spectral_2021}.
 Such systems have been studied both experimentally \cite{Guardado_Sanchez_2020,scherg_observing_2021} and numerically \cite{Morningstar_kinetically_2020,Feldmeier_anomalous_2020}.
 These developments have lead to theoretical progress aiming at a consistent hydrodynamic theory of fluids with dipole moment conservation, which is sometimes referred to as \textit{fracton hydrodynamics}.

-As a first step, the hydrodynamic regime of systems conserving charge, but not momentum, has been examined in \cite{Gromov_hydro_2020}.
-Subsequently, ideal hydrodynamics for several classes of kinematically constrained fluids with momentum conservation has been proposed in \cite{Grosvenor_hydrodynamics_2021} using the Poisson bracket method.
-This method was later applied to different systems with mobility constraints \cite{Osborne_infinite_2022}.
-Finally, dissipative effects have been added in \cite{GloriosoLucas22} for systems without energy conservation.
+First, the hydrodynamic theory for simple systems conserving charge and dipole, but not momentum, has been proposed \cite{Gromov_hydro_2020}.
+Subsequently, ideal hydrodynamics for several classes of kinematically constrained fluids with momentum conservation was formulated \cite{Grosvenor_hydrodynamics_2021}.
+Finally, dissipative effects for fracton fluids without energy conservation were studied in Ref. \cite{GloriosoLucas22} and other works followed thereafter \cite{Osborne_infinite_2022,PhysRevE.105.044103,PhysRevLett.129.150603,PhysRevB.105.205127}.